aryaaa324/DSA_C-/README.md

 ## Lec-1 : Basic Things to Know in C++
 ----
 ### Imput/Output in C++
-A short and simple summary of C++ I/O for beginners – inspired by takeUforward.
+A short and simple summary of C++ I/O for beginners – inspired by takeUforward

 #### ✅ 1.
 Include Libraries